riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/70_commands/commands.md

 # Commands

-[Commands] are a kind of binding that doesn't just keep a value updated, it produces a [Postback], request for the server to do something.
+[Commands] are a kind of binding that doesn't keep a value updated, it produces a [Postback], request for the server to do something.

 ```dothtml